Mulji Jagmal Sawaria: Railway & PWD contractor

-Mulji Jagmal and his brother Ranchhod Jagmal (1891–1963) were involved in laying of railway line from Anuppur to Barwadih section of Bombay, Baroda & Central India Railway in 1918, Sini to Purulia doubling in 1921 for Bengal Nagpur Railway along with fellow contractors from his community and several other railway works for bridges and lines.
+Mulji Jagmal and his brother Ranchhod Jagmal (1901–1963) were involved in laying of railway line from Anuppur to Barwadih section of Bombay, Baroda & Central India Railway in 1918, Sini to Purulia doubling in 1921 for Bengal Nagpur Railway along with fellow contractors from his community and several other railway works for bridges and lines.

 He worked from Bilaspur as his head office and had other branches at Jharsuguda, Raigarh.
-On many contracts he worked jointly with Rai Bahadur Jairam Valji Chauhan of Jairamnagar, Shamji Gangji Sawaria of Raigarh, Ruda Valji Sawaria of Raipur, the other noted railway contractors from his community.
+On some big railway contracts he worked jointly in syndicate with Rai Bahadur Jairam Valji Chauhan of Jairamnagar, Shamji Gangji of Raigarh, Ruda Walji of Raipur, Rai Bahadur Devraj Daya of Jharsuguda, Rai Saheb Harilal Shamji of Raigarh, Govind Jiwan Gangji of Bankura, Nanji Govindji of Tatanagar, Raghu Karson of Cuttack, Dhanraj Wason of Bilaspur and the other noted railway contractors from his community like Ambalal Khora, Manji Jeram, Jeram Mandan and Arjan Ladhha.

+The Sawaria family were seven brothers, they all worked in a syndicate with Jagmal Gangji at Bilaspur, Valji at Raipur, Shamji Gangji at Raigarh, Vasta Gangji at Kharsia, Ramji Gangji at Jharia, Jiwan Gangji at Adra-Bankura.

 In 1935, Rai Sahib Moolji Jagmal laid a private 8 miles long narrow gauge rail line and bridge connecting their Bilaspur railway site with their brick-kiln across Arpa River at Lingiyadih.
 This privately owned line was dismantled in 1948 after independence of India.

 The old road bridge across Arpa river of Bilaspur town connecting to Sarkanda area, which was also built by his father Jagmal Gangji in 1926 was made two-lane and refurbished by Mulji Jagmal & brothers in 1941.